sage-code/maj/alphabet.md

 1. Digraphs {`ca`,`ce`,`ci,`co`,`cu`} are all read like `ch` follow by the vowel.
 Therefore `ch` is used only at the end of the words.
 When `ch` is used ate beginning of words is read `ʂ` like English digraph `sh`:

 * "chocly"  is read "t͡ʃoclə" and it means "chocolate"
-* "Chicago" that is read "ʂicaɢo".
+* "Chicago" that is read "ʂicago".

 2. To avoid digraph formation Maj uses modified letters: {"x", "y", "q"} but not all digraphs can be avoided.
 For example Maj uses "y" to avoid digraph "io" then: "fashion" = "faxyn".
 Moja form of writing is much shorter than English form.